orfeotoolbox/OTB/README.txt

    system, and other system variables.

    Create a binary directory, and then run cmake.
-Provide to CMake the source directory of Monteverdi2 and the binary directory that you just created.
+Provide to CMake the source directory of Monteverdi and the binary directory that you just created.

-   Monteverdi2 depends on OTB.
+   Monteverdi depends on OTB.
 You have to fill up the OTB_DIR variable with the location of the compiled OTB.
 If you use ccmake or cmake-gui, you have an inteface to enter the value.